pauby/hugo-theme-skye/README.md

     authorboxTop = true
     author = "Some Guy" # Name must exist in an entry in /data/members postNavigation = false
-    # HashOver requires PHP running on the server
-    # and cannot be hosted on a different domain
-    hashover = false
     RSSLink = "http://feeds.feedburner.com/yoursite.xml"
     rssDisableSummary = true